To enable or disable the plugin, enable or disable the

 Rewriter uses the first rule to match

-statements that use the qualified table name.
-It uses the second
+statements that use the qualified table name, and the second

-to match statements that used the unqualified name, but only if
+to match statements that use the unqualified name.
+The second

 Rewriter plugin uses statement digests

 and digest hash values to match incoming statements against

 determines the size of the buffer used for computing statement